College of Science and Technology

 Within three to five years of graduation, alumni of the program are expected to:

-- Obtain positions analyzing, developing, maintaining, or supporting real world computing systems.
+- Obtain positions where they analyze, design, develop, maintain, test, manage, or support real world computing systems.

-- Be valued employees as demonstrated by advancement, either within their company or by taking a superior position at another firm.
+- Be valued employees as demonstrated by advancement in responsibility, position, or compensation, either within their company or at another firm.

 - Gain admission to graduate programs and complete advanced degrees, for those who wish to pursue graduate education.

-- Deal appropriately with the ethical situations encountered in the workplace.
+- Deal professionally with ethical and cultural situations encountered in the workplace.

 - Make significant contributions when working independently and when working with a team.